Exploratory-Studios/Fear-Of-The-Dark/README.md

 # Fear-Of-The-Dark
-All the programming files and assets for FOTD
+Basically just all the files for Fear Of The Dark, an indie project